 Answer

-We hereby confirm this, every study contained a first measure and if present, a last.
+We hereby confirm that every study contained a first measure and if present, a last measure.
 Table 2 illustrates this, where some studies do not contain an effect on the last measure.

 #6

 page 13: Also, does that imply that the first measure may have assessed, for example, intrapersonal effects, while the last measure may have assessed, for example, interpersonal effects?
 Or in other words, is it possible that the effect size estimates in Table 2 (d_T1 and d_T2, and similarly, Delta-d_T1 and Delta-d_T2) actually reflect different measurement types?
 This needs to be clarified, since this has major implications for the interpretation of the results reported on pages 25 to 27.